mklemmingen/TelegramToMap/README.md

 ### -- QGIS

 9. open the python console in plugins > python and put each of the following lines in one by one:

+import telegram

+import geopy

+import dotenv

 import os